lincc-frameworks/tdastro/docs/index.rst

 * A statistical simulation step where the hyperparameters of the model are drawn from one or more prior distributions.
-* A model that defines the properties of the time-domain source of flux, which can also include a host-galaxy model, and is used to generate the noise-free light curves.
+* A model that defines the properties of the time-domain light source, which can also include a host-galaxy model, and is used to generate the noise-free light curves.
 * ``Opsim`` contains the survey information such as survey strategy and observing conditions.
 It is used to specify the observing times and bands.